 Information Security Analysts

 Database administrators compile and maintain a company's data.
 Much of their job involves supplying others with necessary database access and ensuring that the system remains protected.
 A bachelor's degree matched with experience in a related field is the most common entry into this position, and a master's is necessary for supervisory positions.
-The U.S. Bureau of Labor Statistics reports that the average annual salary of database administrators as of May 2015 was $84,250.
-Jobs in this field are expected to increase between 2014 and 2024 at 11%, higher than the national average for all careers.
+The U.S. Bureau of Labor Statistics reports that the average annual salary of database administrators as of May 2018 was $92,030.
+Jobs in this field are expected to increase between 2018 and 2028 at 9%, faster than the national average for all careers.

 Certification is not required to work in computer information systems, although some individuals elect to do this for professional reasons.
 According to the BLS, certification can help with employment prospects.
 Individuals can gain certification in a specific area of computer information systems.
 One such example is the Certified Information Systems Security Professional (CISSP) credential, which is geared towards individuals working in information security.